-One of the typical reasons for choosing a non-free Online Video Platform (OVP) is the ability to determine who gets access to your valuable content.
+One of the typical reasons for choosing an Online Video Platform (OVP) is the ability to determine who gets access to your valuable content.
 There are numerous ways of video content protection.
 Most are dividable into two categories:

 This blog post will provide insight into the latter category.

 It will give an overview of the layers that we, as Blue Billywig OVP, have put together to form a video content protection solution.
 Let’s go through some of the implications and find out which set of options works best in each situation.

 This is the simplest method of video content protection.
 It could also be called: “Security by obscurity”.
 The way that this works is that the video player and website hide the links to the video streams or show only a link to a short teaser version.
 This prevents the user from viewing the full video.To get access to the actual content the user needs to prove he’s entitled to it.
 There are various ways to verify the user’s access permissions.

 Check the context of the viewer.

 One of the ways that access can be granted to a viewer is by letting the Player check the context that the user is viewing the video in.
 One of the limitations is geographical locations.
 For example, you can set your content to be only allowed to be viewed in a certain country or countries.
 Another option is whitelist only specific networks or even IP addresses, making the content available only to those who are on the list.